MpumeleloNtobi/project-tsukuyomi/README.md

 ### Project Management

 We followed **Scrum** to organize weekly work.
 The project was divided into four sprints with defined goals, tasks, and deliverables.We used a great collaborative platform called [Linear](https://linear.app/sd-project/team/SD/cycles) to achieve convenient collaboration and delegation of tasks.For each sprint:
+Unfortantunately we cannot make our linear project public (it is not a feature they support).
+But here are some credentials you can use:
+# Add creds (phuteho)
+alternatively, we have exported each sprint and can be found at ```/docs/sprint-exports```
 - **Product Backlog :**  All planned feautures broken down into tasks
 - **Sprint Planning:** Goals and tasks chosen.
 - **Sprint board:** We used a Linear board to manage our sprints and tasks.
 See the Sprint Board for the Kanban-style view of our development workflow [here](https://linear.app/sd-project/team/SD/cycles).